kkipngenokoech/100_days_of_code/DJANGO/news/articles/articles.md

 models
     since we are going to import articles from the database we need to import the model from .models import Article - model imported
+## template
+in our [views file](./views.py), we referenced to a template 'article_list.html' we need to create a template in our templates folder referencing to this templates